whaili/slurm-operator/docs/autoscaling.md

 ### NodeSet Scale Subresource

-Scaling a resource in Kuberenetes requires that resources such as Deployments and StatefulSets support the [scale subresource].
+Scaling a resource in Kubernetes requires that resources such as Deployments and StatefulSets support the [scale subresource].
 This is also true of the NodeSet Custom Resource.

 The scale subresource gives a standard interface to observe and control the number of replicas of a resource.
 In the case of NodeSet, it allows Kubernetes